-What support do RLM Volunteers receive?
+What training and support do RLM Volunteers receive?

 RLM volunteers are provided training on loving holistically, both before and after they are connected with a family.
-Volunteers are also encouraged to attend quarterly RLM Volunteer Trainings which offer Biblical, practical, and cultural insights.
+Volunteers are also encouraged to attend ongoing RLM Volunteer Trainings which offer Biblical, practical, and cultural insights.
 Throughout the course of the one-year commitment, RLM staff provide continuous support to volunteers by meeting with them, providing resources and advice, and quickly responding to phone calls and emails.